What Is a Service Charge at a Restaurant? Everything Diners & Owners Need to Know

 This is the part most diners are curious about, and sometimes skeptical of.
 Who gets the service charge in a restaurant?

-The answer depends on the restaurant tipping policy and local service charge laws USA:
+The answer depends on the restaurant tipping policy and local service charge laws in the USA:

 In the U.S., some states require restaurants to disclose exactly how the service charge is distributed.
 For owners, POS and payroll tools can help automate fair splitting so everyone is compensated transparently.